apache/doris/docs/en/docs/sql-manual/sql-functions/array-functions/array_filter.md

 ### description

-Use a lambda expression as the input parameter to calculate the corresponding expression for the internal data of other input ARRAY parameters.
+Use the lambda expression as the input parameter to calculate and filter the data of the ARRAY column of the other input parameter.
-The number of parameters entered in the lambda expression is 1 or more, which must be consistent with the number of input array columns.
-The scalar functions can be executed in lambda, and aggregate functions are not supported.
+And filter out the values of 0 and NULL in the result.

 ```
 array_filter(x->x>0, array1);